-- (1) The amount secured by a mortgage is the amount of advances actually secured by it and recoverable under it. - (2) However, if- - (a) a mortgage has been properly stamped, or is exempt from duty, under this or a corresponding Act for an amount of advances secured by the mortgage; and - (b) a further advance secured by the mortgage is made; and the amount secured by the mortgage is, for section 247(2), the excess amount mentioned in paragraph (c).
+- (1) The amount secured by a mortgage is the amount of advances actually secured by it and recoverable under it. - (2) However, if- - (a) a mortgage has been properly stamped, or is exempt from duty, under this or a corresponding Act for an amount of advances secured by the mortgage; and - (b) a further advance secured by the mortgage is made; and - (c) the total amount secured by the mortgage exceeds the amount for which the mortgage has been properly stamped;

+the amount secured by the mortgage is, for section 247(2), the excess amount mentioned in paragraph (c).